 ABOUT THIS PRESS CONFERENCE:

 In the morning hours of June 7th 1964, with Ringo Starr resting in a London hospital, the Beatles and Jimmy Nicol flew from Amsterdam to London.
-From there, they boarded a cruelly long flight from London to Hong Kong, with refueling stops in Zurich, Beirut, the Pakistani capital of Karachi, Calcutta and Bangkok.
-Screaming fans and Beatlemania greeted them at each stop along this incredible journey.
-The Beatles arrived at Kai Tak Airport in Kowloon, Hong Kong on the morning of June 8th.
+From there, they boarded a

-Weary from 24 hours of air travel, and resting in their rooms, the Beatles had declined an invitation to attend the Miss Hong Kong Pageant being held within the President Hotel where the group was staying.
+being held within the President Hotel where the group was staying.
 Eventually deciding it was better not to risk disappointing anyone, John Lennon made a quick appearance at the pageant.
-The Beatles then appeared for the following June 8th press conference, which also was held within the President Hotel.
-Australian disc jockey Bob Rogers, who would travel with and interview the Beatles during their entire Australasian tour, was also in attendance at the press conference.
+The Beatles then appeared for the following June 8th press conference, which also was held within the President

-While the three more-famous Beatles were far too recognizable to venture very far without being mobbed by their Hong Kong fans, Jimmy Nicol found it very easy to sightsee and shop during their stay.
-Paul attempted to enjoy some low-key freedom out on the town, but in the end was forced to end his Hong Kong shopping spree early and return to the hotel.
+found it very easy to sightsee and shop during their stay.
+Paul attempted to enjoy some low-key freedom out on the town, but in the end was

-The next day on June 9th, the Beatles would give two performances at the Princess Theatre in Kowloon, Hong Kong.
-Opening acts included the Maori Hi-Five -- a rock and roll showband from New Zealand, and Sounds Incorporated -- an instrumental back-up group utilized by singers such as Little Richard and Gene Vincent.
+Gene Vincent.
 Sounds Incorporated would tour frequently as opening act for the Beatles.
-A few years later in 1967, Sounds Incorporated would be invited by George Martin, at the insistance of John Lennon, to perform as the horn section on the track 'Good Morning Good Morning' for the Sgt.
-Pepper album.
+A few years later in 1967, Sounds Incorporated would be invited by George Martin, at the insistance of John Lennon, to perform as the horn section on

-Following the concerts at the Princess Theatre, not impressed by Beatlemania or the Western influences that the commotion promoted, Hong Kong's Chinese language newspapers printed negative reviews that condemned the behavior of the fans; focusing more on the public reaction than on the group or their music.
+condemned the behavior of the fans; focusing more on the public reaction than on the group or their music.
 Be that as it may, nothing would be able to dissuade the Beatles' strong Hong Kong fanbase.

-The Beatles had a limited chance to catch up on rest the next day, sleeping in on June 10th before hopping another long flight -- this one to Sydney, Australia.
+The Beatles had a limited chance to catch up on rest the next day, sleeping in on June 10th before hopping another long flight -- this one to Sydney,

 - Jay Spangler, www.beatlesinterviews.org